-During the fall of 2011, the Office of Career-Technical Education conducted a comprehensive program performance review of secondary career-technical education programs offered by the Ohio Central School System (OCSS) within the Ohio Department of Rehabilitation and Correction institutions having active secondary career-technical programs during FY2011.
+During the summer of 2013, the Office of Career-Technical Education conducted a comprehensive program performance review of secondary career-technical education programs offered by the Ohio Central School System (OCSS) within the Ohio Department of Rehabilitation and Correction institutions having active secondary career-technical programs during FY2013.
 This annual, customized review process examined a variety of relevant performance indicators, including selected State Board of Education-approved core standards and performance measures for Ohio's secondary career-technical programs.
 The unique nature of career-technical education delivery within a correctional setting was considered throughout the process.
 The goal of the review process is to continuously improve the programs and services provided to Ohio's incarcerated students through systematic performance-based program evaluation and data-driven strategic planning.

-The Ohio Central School System provides eight secondary career technical programs to 395 male and female inmate students in six correctional institutions statewide.
-Performance data were collected from those programs during the FY2011 review process.
+The Ohio Central School System provides five secondary career technical programs to 266 male and female inmate students in four correctional institutions statewide.
+Performance data were collected from those programs during the FY2013 review process.
 Linn Davey, Corrections Consultant for the Office of Career-Technical Education, reviewed relevant performance documentation and data assembled and prepared by individual program instructors and local administrators.
 Results were used to generate district, institutional and program level improvement strategies for the Career-Technical Planning District Strategic Plan, as required by the Federal Carl D. Perkins Federal Act of 2006.

 District-level opportunities for improvement and recommendations were developed, based on the review's findings.
-They were organized in this report using the seven Baldrige Education Criteria for Educational Performance Excellence.
 The Office of Career-Technical Education and OCSS Central Office education staff will use the results of the review in a collaborative effort to improve programs through targeted technical assistance.